azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 # AzSK ARM Template Checker
 ### Overview

-The ARM Template security check script runs a scan on your given ARM template to examine various conditions and configurations that need to be present in your ARMTemplate for secured resource deployment.
+The ARM Template security check script runs a scan on your given ARM Template to examine various conditions and configurations that need to be present in your ARM Template for secured resource deployment.

 [Back to top…](Readme.md#contents)
 ### Scan the security health of your ARM Template